Anterior Ankle Impingement

 Soft tissue massage and mobalisations of the Subtalar Joint and ankle can increase the range of movement, while ankle taping or an ankle brace can provide additional support and reduce pain levels for a patient while walking.

 A comprehensive rehabilitation programme is essential, while advice on footwear and a discussion on the necessity of insoles can help support the hindfoot and increase a patient’s exercise capacity.

 Non-impact activity is significant with activities such as swimming, cycling and ski-erg, providing cardiovascular fitness and assisting with weight management.

 If required, a referral to a nutritionist is advised to control a patient’s body weight, while simple pain relief methods such as icing and anti-inflammatories are also helpful.

-Surgery is the last resort for these cases; sometimes, an arthroscopy can be effective by removing debris and cleaning the joint, while a fusion is required in severe cases.
+Surgery is the last resort for these cases; sometimes, an arthroscopy can be effective by removing debris and cleaning the joint, while an ankle fusion is required in severe cases.